opendaylight/netconf/docs/user-guide.rst

 Configuring Device with Global Credentials
 '''''''''''''''''''''''''''''''''''''''''''''''''''

-It is possible to omit 'username' and 'password' for ssh-client-params, in such case values from global credentials will be used.
+It is possible to omit ``username`` and ``password`` for ssh-client-params, in such case values from global credentials will be used.

 *Example of configuring device*

 .. code-block::

-    PUT
+    PUT HTTP/1.1
-    /restconf/config/odl-netconf-callhome-server:netconf-callhome-server/allowed-devices/device/example HTTP/1.1
+    /rests/data/odl-netconf-callhome-server:netconf-callhome-server/allowed-devices/device=example
     Content-Type: application/json
     Accept: application/json